mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-18-chef-rollback.md

 And, now that I've shown you how you can do a controlled, atomic deployment with a [policyfile deployment](/policyfile-deployment-with-cafe-and-psake/), things get even easier!
 You **just** went to Jenkins and uploaded policy `1.0.32` for your nodes related to product X. Things went south.
 Now go back to that same place and enter in `1.0.31` and roll out that new policy to all your nodes, safely and immediately with [cafe](/introducing-cafe/).

+# Sometimes a Data Bag will Suffice

+If you're just dealing with whether you're going to deploy version `A` or `B` of your application, with Chef you can just store which version you're on in a Data Bag.
+If your Chef code doesn't need to change, a "rollback" is simply an update of your Data Bag and then a convergence with cafe.
+I've found it a best practice to decouple my Chef code, wrapped in policies, with what version my application is on, stored in Data Bags.

 # Code a Rollback in Critical Situations

 It would be silly of me to suggest merely rolling back chef code and product code are enough to satisfy a true rollback.
 In some situations that isn't sufficient.
 Let's say we have a situation like this: